St-vn/roblox-scripting/README.md

 ### 6.2 Network Ownership

 Network Ownership is something that parts have.
 It is used to prevent input delays and such, an example would be when a player pushes a part.
-There wouldn't be delay because the player has network ownership over that part.
+There wouldn't be a delay for the player at all, since it's happening completely locally, but for other clients and the server network cycles must be waited through before the request is utilized.

 Unanchored parts' network owner can change and needs to be in a player's range to be have that player as their network owner.
 That range varies a lot.
 Yes, network owners can only be set on unanchored parts.
 When a client has network ownership over a part, any physical changes on their side would replicate to the server.
 That also means that exploiters can destroy part based hitboxes.
 To prevent that you could manually set a part's network owner to nil(server).
 ```lua
 Part:SetNetworkOwner(nil)
 ```